-- A Long Range Operator Certificate of Proficiency (LROCP) or equivalent. - Other relevant radio communications qualifications or licences
+- A Long Range Operator Certificate of Proficiency (LROCP) or equivalent - A TAE40116 training qualification (or equivalent) - Other relevant radio communications qualifications or licences

 Skills and experience:

 Demonstrated capability in communications operations in a major public, private or defence network

 Personal Qualities - The Australian Antarctic Division assesses the personal qualities required to successfully live and work in an isolated Antarctic or sub Antarctic community.
 Successful candidates need to demonstrate the personal qualities criteria detailed here.
 This will be assessed during the selection process.